audunmb/Nordskogen/Nordskogsmonster.md

 The Jøtulkorp is an enourmous raven, with a wingspan the size of four skaukveg, known to have deep wisdom and ancient magic.
 It lives somewhere in Gammalskogen, but sometimes it roams other parts of the forest and is rumoured to visit important goblin _galdrer_ when it does.
 Whether it is one ancient raven, or a murder of them remains a mystery.

 ### Lindorm
-Probably the main danger in Gammalskogen, these enourmous creeping wyrms have sharp swordlong teeth and spit acidic poison.
-They'll eat people, even though they can talk.
+Probably the main danger in Gammalskogen, these enourmous creeping wyrms have manes, sharp swordlong teeth and spit acidic poison.
+The two feet with long claws are mainly used for fighting.
+They'll consider people food, even though they can talk.
+They live in underground lairs, often connected by long tunnels and may suddenly spring forth from the earth when attacking.

+### Tordenormen
+Rumoured to be the largest and oldest lindorm, it's known as the _thunder wyrm_ as it may rise up and drop to the ground, creating a thunderlike blast due to it's massive size.

 Area: Myra